gibo-neurips-2021/GIBO/README.md

 ```

 ### Evaluate
-Evaluation of the synthetic experiments and reproduction of the paper's figures can be done with the notebook [evaluation synthetic experiment](evaluation_synthetic_experiment.ipynb).
+Evaluation of the synthetic experiments and reproduction of the paper's figures can be done with the notebook [evaluation synthetic experiment](notebooks/evaluation_synthetic_experiment.ipynb).

+### Reproduce Paper Results
+To reproduce the results of the paper, use this [config files](/configs/synthetic_experiment/110620/).

 ## Reinforcement Learning
 ### Run